earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

 For more information on how to use Earthly Satellites, you can check out the [Satellites page](../cloud/satellites.md).

-For more information about integrating Earthly with other CI systems, you can check out the [CI Integration page](../ci-integration/overview.md).
+For more information about integrating Earthly with other traditional CI systems, you can check out the [CI Integration page](../ci-integration/overview.md).